onezerodigits/tumblr-gif-catalog/README.md

 Inspired by (but not modeled after) the most excellent [mlkshk](http://mlkshk.com/) site.
 *Update*: mlkshk is alive and well, so go use it!
 But if you want your tumblr site to be a gif catalog, this simple theme remains at your disposal.

+*Update No. 2*: Welp, mlkshk is going to shut down again, sounds like this time it's for real.
+Anyways, have this if you want.

 ![screenshot](gif-tumblr.png)

 ## How to use